 The Company operates the Etame field on behalf of a consortium of five companies offshore of the Republic of Gabon.
 The field produces from four subsea wells into a 1.1 million barrel FPSO vessel.
-During the six months ended June 30, 2006, the Etame field produced 3.2 million barrels (0.9 million barrels net to the Company).
-The Etame field currently produces at approximately 18,000 BOPD (5,000 BOPD net to the Company).
+During the nine months ended September 30, 2006, the Etame field produced 4.8 million barrels (1.3 million barrels net to the Company).
 The Company sells its Gabon production to the trading company Trafigura Beheer B.V. ("Trafigura") at spot market prices.

-The Etame Production Sharing Contract area (the "Etame Block") which is comprised of approximately 750,000 acres all of which is offshore Gabon contains the Etame field, the Avouma discovery and the Ebouri discovery.
-The Avouma discovery is under development, with a platform and pipeline currently being installed with first production anticipated by year end 2006.
-In February 2006, the Company received approval from the Gabon government to declare the Ebouri discovery commercial.
-In June 2006, the Company applied for and received approval for a twenty year exploitation license encompassing the Ebouri discovery.
-The Company has prepared a development plan and is awaiting partner approval prior to submitting the plan to the Gabon government.
-The Company expects to begin implementing the development plan in the fall of 2006, and depending on rig availability, could have the project online by the end of 2007.
+The Etame Production Sharing Contract area (the "Etame Block") which is comprised of approximately 750,000 acres, all of which is offshore Gabon contains the Etame field, the Avouma discovery and the Ebouri discovery.
+The Avouma discovery is under development, with the platform and pipeline successfully installed during the third quarter of 2006, and with first production anticipated by year end 2006.
+In September 2006, the Company received approval of the development plan for the Ebouri discovery.
+The Company began preliminary engineering for the development plan in September of 2006, and depending on rig availability, anticipates having the project online by the end of 2007.